Optimal Client Sampling in Federated Learning with Client-Level Heterogeneous Differential Privacy: Empirical Evaluation

-\textbf{Noise Analysis.} Then, we analyze why our proposed methods achieve better performance.
-Specifically, we compute the total amount of noise (measured as the expectation of the squared $\ell_2$-norm and denoted by $\Lambda$) added to the global model updates.
-In \autoref{tab: exp_sigma}, we report the noise multipliers and corresponding $\Lambda$ values for DP-FedAvg, GDPFed, GDPFed-$\mathrm{op}$ (GDPFed with only optimized client sampling ratios), and GDPFed$^+$ on the FMNIST dataset as an example.
-Comprehensive results are provided in \autoref{tab:complete_siga} in \apdxautoref{apdx:more_results}.
-As shown in the table, GDPFed reduces the total noise by nearly half compared to DP-FedAvg, as it relaxes the privacy constraints for clients with looser requirements.
-GDPFed-$\mathrm{op}$ further significantly decreases $\Lambda$ by adjusting the noise multipliers based on optimized client sampling ratios.
+Here, we provide a detailed study explaining why GDPFed achieves better performance than DP-FedAvg, and how GDPFed$^+$ further enhances the model utility of GDPFed.
+Specifically, we compute the total amount of noise (measured as the expectation of the squared $\ell_2$-norm and denoted by $\Lambda$) added to the global model updates by DP-FedAvg, GDPFed, and GDPFed$^+$.
+In \autoref{tab:complete_siga}, we report the noise multipliers and corresponding $\Lambda$ values for DP-FedAvg, GDPFed, GDPFed-$\mathrm{opc}$ (GDPFed with only optimized client sampling ratios), and GDPFed$^+$ on the FMNIST and CIFAR-10 datasets.
+As shown in \autoref{tab:complete_siga}, GDPFed reduces the total noise by nearly half compared to DP-FedAvg, as it relaxes the privacy constraints for clients with looser requirements.
+GDPFed-$\mathrm{opc}$ further significantly decreases $\Lambda$ by adjusting the noise multipliers based on optimized client sampling ratios.
 Finally, GDPFed$^+$ achieves the smallest $\Lambda$ by \textit{additionally} applying model sparsification to eliminate noise associated with less informative model parameters.
-These results highlight the effectiveness of our design in reducing DP noise to improve the privacy-utility trade-off.
+These results highlight the effectiveness of our design in reducing the amount of DP noise, thereby improving the privacy-utility trade-off.

-\textbf{Additional Results and Discussions.} We present more results in \apdxautoref{apdx:more_results}.
-Specifically, we illustrate how the optimal client sampling ratios vary with different privacy budget settings (\autoref{fig:samplingratios}).
-We also report the performance of our methods under various degrees of non-IIDness (\autoref{tab:heterogeneity_accuracy_avg}).
-Moreover, we examine the impact of different distributions of client privacy preferences (\autoref{tab:client_ratio_accuracy}).
-In addition, we analyze how the key DP-related parameters such as $\epsilon$ (\autoref{tab:privacy_budget_accuracy}) and \(C\) (\autoref{tab:clipping_threshold_accuracy}) affect model performance.
-Finally, we discuss the broader impact of our work in \apdxautoref{apdx:boarderimpact}.